Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Introduction

-Despite the prevalence of the above CF models, they focus on user preference representation learning with the consideration of singular type of user-item interaction.
-In real-world scenarios, user-item interactions are multiplex and revealed with relationship diversity in nature \cite{zhou2018micro,argo}.
-For example, in E-commerce platforms, users have multiple types of behavior including page view, add-to-cart, add-to-favorite, purchase, etc. Due to the idiosyncrasies of individual users, the dependencies across multiple behaviors are various.
-For instance, some users prefer add-to-cart before purchase, which indicates that add-to-cart behavior is likely to co-occur with purchase behavior.
+Despite the predominance of the aforementioned CF models, they merely investigate a single form of user-item interactions when learning user preference representations.
+Nevertheless, in real-world practice, user-item interactions can be multiplex and characterized by a range of relationships~\cite{gao2019learning,xia2020multiplex}.
+In E-commerce platforms, for instance, users exhibit different types of behaviors including view, add-to-cart, add-to-favorite and purchase.
+Due to the idiosyncrasies of individual users, the dependencies across multiple behaviors are various.
+For instance, some users prefer add-to-cart before purchase, which indicates that add-to-cart behavior probably co-occur along with purchase behavior.
 But, some users are more likely to purchase items from the add-to-favorite item lists.
-These anfractuous dependencies across multiple behaviors increase the difficulty of distilling the effective collaborative signals from multi-behavior interactions.
-The early solutions to the above multi-behavior recommendation are based on collective matrix factorization \cite{zhao2015improving, singh2008relational, park2017also, krohn2012multi}.
+These anfractuous dependencies across multiple behaviors increase the difficulty of distilling effective collaborative signals from multi-behavior interactions.
+The early solutions to the above multi-behavior recommendation are on the basis of collective matrix factorization \cite{zhao2015improving, singh2008relational,krohn2012multi}.
 These methods extend MF to jointly factorize multiple matrices.
-For example, collective matrix factorization model (CMF) \cite{singh2008relational} simultaneously factorizes multiple user-item interactions with sharing item-side embeddings across matrices and then extends to leveraging multiple user behaviors \cite{zhao2015improving}.
-To cope with the dilemma in modeling the dependencies across multiple behaviors, a handful of studies consider the prior behavior correlations between multi-type interactions.
-For example, in \cite{gao2019neural}, Gao et al. contributed a solution named NMTR which assumes that the behavior types have a total order and sort them from the lowest level to the highest level.
-Similarly, efficient heterogeneous collaborative filtering (EHCF) \cite{chen2020efficient} correlates the prediction of multiple behaviors in a transfer way.
+To tackle the dilemma in modeling the dependencies across multiple behaviors, a handful of studies consider the diverse behavior relationships among multiple types of interactions~\cite{gao2019neural,chen2020efficient}.
+For example, NMTR~\cite{gao2019neural} presumes that the behavior categories have cascading relationships and transmit interaction information on this basis.
+EHCF \cite{chen2020efficient} models the relationships among multiple behaviors using a transfer model.
 As we implied before, the dependencies across multiple behaviors are various from users or items.
 The above methods do not take the behavior dependencies into consideration or merely account for it in a simple assumption which is independent of the users/items.
-Recently, Jin et al. \cite{jin2020multi} tackled this problem by constructing a unified graph and model the dependencies across multiple behaviors by parameterized user-specific behavior importance weight.
-It happens that there is a similar case; Xia et al. \cite{xia2020multiplex} proposed to use attention mechanism to model the user-specific behavior dependency.
-Recently, graph heterogeneous collaborative filtering (GHCF) \cite{chen2021graph} jointly embeds both representations of nodes (users and items) and relations for multi-relational prediction and trains the model with the efficient non-sampling optimization, achieving state-of-the-art performance.
-In summary, the methods with non-sampling learning strategy \cite{chen2020efficient,chen2021graph,argo} generally perform better than sampling-based methods for the multi-behavior recommendation task.
+Recently, Jin et al. \cite{jin2020multi} tackle this problem by constructing a unified graph and modeling the dependencies across multiple behaviors by parameterized user-specific behavior importance weight.
+It happens that there is a similar case.
+GHCF \cite{chen2021graph} jointly embeds the representations of users and items with the graph structure, along with relations for multi-behavior prediction and trains the model with non-sampling optimization, achieving state-of-the-art performance.
+In summary, the methods with non-sampling learning strategies \cite{chen2020efficient,chen2021graph} typically perform better than sampling-based strategies for the multi-behavior recommendation task.